On tessellations of random maps and the $t_g$-recurrence: Three marked points (proof of Theorem )

 Following~\cite{Chapuy:trisections}, we introduce the operation of \emph{opening}.
 If $L$ is a one-face map and $v$ is a $3$-node of $L$, the \emph{opening} of $v$ is the operation that consists in replacing $v$ by three new vertices, each linked to one edge of the skeleton, and distributing the three (possibly empty) subtrees attached to $v$ among these new vertices as on the following figure:

 Following~\cite{Chapuy:trisections}\footnote{Strictly speaking, these notions are defined only for dominant maps in that reference.
-Here it will be convenient for the presentation of the decompositions to extend them to general $3$-nodes -- but this is not a fundamental need, since in all quantities involved in our discussion will be led by dominant maps at the first order.}, we distinguish two types of $3$-nodes in a one-face map: \emph{intertwined nodes}, that are such that their opening results in a one-face map of genus $g-1$ with three marked vertices; and \emph{non-intertwined nodes}, that are such that their opening results in a map of genus $g-2$ with three faces, and one marked vertex inside each face (here the map can be disconnected, and its genus and number of faces are defined additively on connected components).
+Here it will be convenient for the presentation of the decompositions to extend them to general $3$-nodes -- but this is not a fundamental need, since all quantities involved in our discussion will be led by dominant maps at the first order.}, we distinguish two types of $3$-nodes in a one-face map: \emph{intertwined nodes}, that are such that their opening results in a one-face map of genus $g-1$ with three marked vertices; and \emph{non-intertwined nodes}, that are such that their opening results in one or more maps of total genus $g-2$ with three faces in total, and one marked vertex inside each face.
 The \emph{trisection lemma}~\cite[Lemma~5]{Chapuy:trisections}, which is the key result underlying this section, asserts that any dominant map of genus $g\geq 1$ has exactly $2g$ intertwined nodes, hence $2g-2$ non-intertwined ones.

 It follows that the number $K_{g+2}(n)$ of l.1.f.m. of genus $g+2$ with $n$ edges whose root edge is a skeleton-edge leaving a \emph{non-intertwined} $3$-node satisfies:

 Indeed, the first-order contribution is given by dominant l.1.f.m., and in a dominant l.1.f.m. of genus $g+2$ we can choose $3(2(g+2)-2)=6(g+1)$ edges outgoing from a non-intertwined node as a new root edge, but we obtain each map $2n$ times in this way (since maps counted by $L_{g+2}(z)$ are already rooted at one of their $2n$ oriented edges).